Touchstone Glazing / Help & Advice

 RIBA Conservation Architects Register - https://www.architecture.com/working-with-an-architect/conservation-register

-Here at Touchstone along with our sister company Design Glass we are passionate about historic windows and we offer a comprehensive advice service.
+At Touchstone, along with our sister company Design Glass, we are passionate about historic windows.
 As well as site meetings, compiling specialist reports and offering advice, we also provide a full renovation service of steel windows and leaded lights.
 Information and advice on our patented double glazing system can be offered by way of drawings, as well as CPD for architects and professionals.
-We will happily come and meet you onsite to discuss the project further or your more than welcomes to visit out workshop and showroom.
+We will happily come and meet you on site to discuss the project further or you are more than welcome to visit our workshop and showroom.

-If you have any questions or would like to discuss a particular project please do not hesitate to contact us, we would be more than happy to help in any way we can.
+If you have any questions or would like to discuss a particular project please do not hesitate to contact us.